An independent guide to Val Thorens

 Details of all the ski shops in Val Thorens, including ValThorensGuide's recommended ski shop, Zenith.
 For ski and snowboard hire and sales, boot-fitting, servicing of your own equipment, and accessories, read about ski shops in Val Thorens.

-Our guide to the (non-skiing) activities in Val Thorens, including ten pin bowling, tobogganing, ski doos (snowmobiles), ice driving, mountain biking, and paint ball.
+Our guide to the (non-skiing) activities in Val Thorens, including ten pin bowling, tobogganing, ski doos (snowmobiles), ice driving, mountain biking, paragliding & paramotor, the Tyrolienne zip wire, and helicopter flights.

 Why do we love Val Thorens?
 Above all for the snow and terrain.
 As the highest resort in Europe, it often has some of the best snow.
 Why ski on icy hardpack, when you've got the option of soft, cold, fresh snow in VT?
 As for the terrain, there's an extensive beginners' area, kilometres of varied pistes for intermediates and experts, a top-class snowpark, and a World Cup Skicross course.
 You can find a wealth of off-piste, too, including some of the most charming itineraries in the Alps.